 May 31, 2018: Prof. Mathias Brieu (Professor, École Centrale de Lille & Lille Mechanics Lab)

-June 28, 2018: Dr. Cyprien Gay (CNRS Researcher, Laboratoire Matière et Systèmes Complexes, Université Paris Diderot)
+June 28, 2018 (exceptionally at 15h): Dr. Cyprien Gay (CNRS Researcher, Laboratoire Matière et Systèmes Complexes, Université Paris Diderot)

 June 29, 2017: Dr. Pascal Silberzan (Team Leader at Institut Curie–Centre de Recherche, Paris)